 Security: Lost laptops are a billion-dollar business problem.
 And potentially greater than the loss of an expensive piece of kit is the loss of the sensitive data inside it.
 Cloud computing gives you greater security when this happens.
 Because your data is stored in the cloud, you can access it no matter what happens to your machine.
 And you can even remotely wipe data from lost laptops so it doesn’t get into the wrong hands.

 Cloud computing deployment models

-In the public cloud model, a third-party provider delivers the cloud service over the internet.
+In the public cloud model, a third-party provider delivers cloud service over the internet.
 Public cloud services are sold on demand, typically by the minute or hour.
-Customers only pay for the CPU cycles, storage or bandwidth they consume.
-Leading public cloud providers include Amazon Web Services (AWS), Microsoft Azure, IBM SoftLayer and Google Compute Engine.
+Customers only pay for the CPU cycles, storage, or bandwidth they consume.
+Leading public cloud providers include Amazon Web Services (AWS), Microsoft Azure, IBM SoftLayer, and Google Compute Engine.